The Wedding Gift

 Kirsten Walter ’00 and Ben Ayers ’99 didn’t register for traditional wedding gifts — eschewing the deep-sided pie dish, $17.99 at Macy’s — but instead asked friends and family to contribute to a barn-raising at their circa 1800 farmhouse in Leeds, Maine.

-The photo below and slide show below show the gift being given.
 For two days prior to their Sept.
 15 wedding, held in the completed barn, scores of family and friends, including some three dozen Bates alums, gathered to raise the frame and enclose the new building.

 The raising culminated weeks of framework that commenced in earnest when barn designer Brad Morse ’99 arrived in August.
 He, along with Ayers and father-son neighbors Bruce and Nat Bell, formed a core team that cut the hemlock, milled the timbers at Bell’s farm, and cut the frame behind the brick farmhouse.